-Are you confused to choose the BEST platform between Fiverr vs Upwork?
+Are you confused about choosing the BEST platform between Fiverr vs Upwork?
 You’re in the right place.

 So are you ready?
 Let’s get started!

 Fiverr is a popular online marketplace where you can buy and sell freelance services starting at only $5.
 Millions of freelancers use Fiverr to offer services in 300+ categories at affordable prices.

 Upwork, formerly Elance-oDesk is one of the world’s top freelancing platforms where you can discover and outsource services online.
 From app development to design to SEO, you can find and outsource almost every major online task.

 Comparing Fiverr vs Upwork for Buyers (Business Owners)

 Fiverr and Upwork are both great platforms to outsource your services as a buyer or business owner.
 In this section, we’ll talk about how one can use Fiverr and Upwork effectively as a buyer.

 |For quick tasks that don't need a ton of communication, Fiverr is the better option.

 |When it comes to big, long-term projects, Upwork tends to be the go-to choice.